Dancing in the Moonlight: Year-end charts

+Certifications

 Toploader version

 In 2000, English band Toploader released a cover of "Dancing in the Moonlight".
 It was originally released on February 21, 2000, as the third single from their debut studio album, Onka's Big Moka (1999), and peaked at number 19 on the UK Singles Chart.
 It was then re-released in November of the same year with new production from Stargate and reached number seven on the same chart.
 The song has been certified 4× Platinum by the British Phonographic Industry (BPI) for sales and streams of over 2,400,000 units.
 Worldwide, the song reached the top 20 in Australia, Germany, Ireland, the Netherlands, Norway, and Spain.
+At the Danish Music Awards of 2001, the song was nominated for Foreign Hit of the Year.